reconhub/reconhub.github.io/projects.md

 <br>

-## Released packages
+## Released projects and packages
-These packages have been developed following RECON's standards, are fully functional, documented and tested, and have been released on CRAN.
+These projects are in a usable form.
+Packages have been developed following RECON's standards, are fully functional, documented and tested, and have been released on CRAN.

 {% include list-circles.html items=page.recon-list %}